Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

   } // namespace tudat

-Note that the files :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` and :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h` are always included.
+Note that the files :class:`Tudat/JsonInterface/Support/valueAccess.h` and :class:`Tudat/JsonInterface/Support/valueConversions.h` are always included.
 The former includes enhaced value access functions (:literal:`getValue`) and the latter overrides (and defines) :literal:`to_json` and :literal:`from_json` functions for frequently-used types, such as :class:`std::vector` or :class:`Eigen::Matrix`.
-The file :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` includes :class:`Tudat/InputOutput/JsonInterface/Support/keys.h`, so all the keys available in the :literal:`json_interface` are readily accessible.
+The file :class:`Tudat/JsonInterface/Support/valueAccess.h` includes :class:`Tudat/JsonInterface/Support/keys.h`, so all the keys available in the JSON Interface are readily accessible.

-Typically, the first lines of a :literal:`from_json` function are:
+Typically, the first lines of a :literal:`from_json` function are (for our example):

 .. code-block:: cpp

   using namespace json_interface;
   using K = Keys::Body::RotationModel;

-Generally, when creating a shared pointer to a settings class, only the keys for that class are needed (unless some keys of the root :class:`mainJson` object have to be accessed).
+Generally, when creating a shared pointer to a settings class, only the keys for that class are needed (unless some keys of the root :literal:`mainJson` object have to be accessed).
 Thus we can use a shorter-name such as :literal:`K`.
 The other keys can still be accessed using the full name :literal:`Keys::...`.
 Do not write :literal:`using Keys = Keys::...`, as this would result in all the other keys being unaccessible.

 Although it may be convenient to make the check on whether the provided :literal:`jsonObject` object is :literal:`null`, and return immediately a :literal:`NULL` shared pointer if it is, this situation will generally not happen in practice.
 When the user does not want to provide a rotation model, rather than writing :literal:`"rotationModel": null`, they leave the key :jsonkey:`rotationModel` undefined.
 The :literal:`from_json` function of :class:`BodySettings` is responsible for only calling the :literal:`from_json` function of :class:`RotationModelSettings` if the key :jsonkey:`rotationModel` is defined.
 If the user does provide :literal:`null` manually in their input file, this will result in an :literal:`UndefinedKeyError` for key :jsonkey:`bodies.Earth.rotationModel.type` (the first key to be accessed in the :literal:`from_json` function) will be thrown.

 The settings classes used in Tudat typically have a type property that can be used to determine which derived class should be used when creating the shared pointer object.
 This is retrieved in line 15.
 Then, the settings for the base class (shared by all the derived classes) are retrieved in lines 16 and 17.
-The next step is to write a :class:`switch` that modify the :literal:`rotationModelSettings` (passed by reference) depending on the :literal:`rotationModelType`.
-Generally, a :literal:`return` is used at the end of each switch case.
+The next step is to write a :class:`switch` that modifies (re-constructs) the :literal:`rotationModelSettings` (passed by reference) depending on the :literal:`rotationModelType`.
+Generally, a :literal:`return` is added at the end of each switch case.

 Finally, the default case of the switch always calls the :literal:`handleUnimplementedEnumValue` function, with the first argument the type converted from JSON, the second argument the map of string representations for the enumeration, and the third argument the list of enumeration values not supported by the JSON interface.
-This will throw an :literal:`UnsupportedEnumError`, telling the user to write their own JSON-based application, or an :literal:`UnimplementedEnumError`, if the provided enum value is not marked as unsupported, but we (the coders) forgot to write its implementation, printing a warning in which the user is kindly asked to open an issue on GitHub.
+This will throw an :literal:`UnsupportedEnumError`, suggesting the user to write their own JSON-based C++ application, or an :literal:`UnimplementedEnumError`, if the provided enum value is not marked as unsupported, but we (the coders) forgot to write its implementation, printing a warning in which the user is kindly asked to open an issue on GitHub.

 In most cases, the defaultable properties use the default value defined in the setting class constructors.
 For instance, consider the following constructor: